status-im/status-security/process/github-issues.md

         - `type:arch`
         - `type:enhancement`
 - a Status owner **SHOULD** be named as decided by the security coordinator to every issue
-- a Vender owner **SHOULD** be named as decided by the vendor to every issue
+- a Vendor owner **SHOULD** be named as decided by the vendor to every issue
 - The details of any given issues are as follows:
   - a description of the issue **MUST** be included that outlines the specifics of the disclosure
   - an exploit scenario **SHOULD** be included that outlines an example of the potential impact